 A Quiet Place (2018)

 The directorial debut of Office alum John Krasinski (who also co-wrote and stars in the film), A Quiet Place puts a thrilling spin on the post-apocalypse genre by keeping our focus on a tragically altered family-of-four (Krasinski, Emily Blunt, Millicent Simmonds, and Noah Jupe) and their daily struggle for survival in a world torn apart.
 This time around, the wasteland-bringers are an invasion of monstrous, blood-hungry cryptoids with ultrasonic hearing.
 Void of sight, their predatory tact is simple but deadly.
 They hear, they kill.
 With A Quiet Place, Krasinski and co-creatives craft a powerful story that is equal parts wrenching family drama and heart-pounding horror.
-This is also a perfect film for surround sound enthusiasts, as A Quiet Place features some of the most haunting and effective sound design in recent horror history.
+This is also a perfect thriller movie for surround sound enthusiasts, as A Quiet Place features some of the most haunting and effective sound design in recent horror history.
 During the dreadful moments of silence, particularly when characters are hiding from the beasts, we can hear a pin drop.
 On the other end of the spectrum, whenever hell breaks loose (and it does quite often), the soundscape explodes.
+If you like this film, there’s a sequel in the works as well.

 Rotten Tomatoes: 95%